 During JUDCon China 2012 Red Hat's Aleš Justin introduced Project CapeDwarf, a Google AppEngine API implemented with JBoss and other open source libraries.
 Sai Yang, Senior Planning Editor of InfoQ China, spoke with him about why he started the project, what challenges the project has faced, and his experiences as a software developer in general.

-"How Google Tests Software" by James Whittaker, Jason Arbon and Jeff Carollo is a book that details exactly what is described on the cover.
-It is an informative and interesting look beneath the covers of how a large technical organization like Google deals with the complexity of software testing.
+"How Google Tests Software" is an informative and interesting look beneath the covers of how a large technical organization like Google deals with the complexity of software testing.
+1

 Google has previewed Dart, a new language with a VM but also a JS compiler.
 InfoQ looks beyond the grammar at Dart's contributions for building apps: Snapshots, Isolates, Modularity.
 1